 I feel bad for Nedley, but picturing him curled up on the couch watching PLL made me laugh.

 The team figures out the kidnap victims are being held at a factory and they split up and go to the factories in town.
-Wynonna and Charlie, the new guy in town, go the right one and rescue all the captives.
+Wynonna and Charlie, the new guy in town, go to the right one and rescue all the captives.

-The families are reunited with the loved ones at the station and Jeremy sees Robin again and it’s so cute!
+The families are reunited with the loved ones at the station, and Jeremy sees Robin again and it’s so cute!

 Even though everyone is back and safe, Nedley is still with Nicole telling her what a bad job he did.
 She tries to reassure him that everyone has bad days, but it looks like he has mad a decision.